April 19, 2021

 When you own equipment you should be cognizant of your warranty.
 While your equipment is under warranty you must follow manufacturer specifications to keep the warranty in good standing.

-Typically when you rent equipment you will be charged a transportation cost set by the rental company.
+Typically when you rent the equipment you will be charged a transportation cost set by the rental company.
 You may not always have a choice on which transportation company to choose, so this can impact the rate you will pay.
 When you own your equipment you have more options to choose transportation methods.

 Storage is also another cost that you should factor into your equation.
 Often construction equipment is stored in a yard during slower seasons such as the winter.
 Some machinery owners prefer to store equipment indoors to protect it from the harsh elements — indoor storage comes with extra costs for the structure, insurance, etc.